ttsim-dev/ttsim/.github/ISSUE_TEMPLATE/enhancement.md

 ---

 name: Enhancement
-about: Suggest an idea for GETTSIM
+about: Suggest an idea for TTSIM
 title: "ENH:"
 labels: "enhancement"
 assignees: ''